amazon-ion/ion-docs/_books/ion-1-1/src/text/e_expressions.md

 In Ion text, encoding expressions ([E-expressions](../macros/macros_by_example.md)) start with `(:`, immediately followed by a macro reference, which must be one of:
+ * a macro name
  * a base-10 integer macro address
- * a macro name
+ * a qualified macro name consisting of a module name, double-colon (`::`), and the macro name
- * a qualified macro name consisting of a module name, double-colon (`::`), and the macro name.
-(See [Encoding modules](../modules/encoding_modules.md) for details about qualified macro references.)
+ * a qualified macro name consisting of a module name, double-colon (`::`), and a base-10 integer macro address

+See [Encoding modules](../modules/encoding_modules.md) for details about qualified macro references.

 Macro and module names follow the syntax rules for _identifier_ [symbol tokens](symbol-tokens.md), excluding _symbol identifiers_.
 There may not be any whitespace from the start of the E-expression through to the end of the macro reference.